iosvaldo/p1-mock-cc-ramen-raker/README.md

-# Phase 1 Mock Code Challenge: Ramen Rater
+# Completed Phase 1 Mock Code Challenge: Ramen Rater with Notes in the Js file.

 ## Learning Goals